BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 The intention is that these enhanced enemy drops will be just about the *only* way to acquire weapons and shields in the game.
 Quest rewards will be unchanged, so weapons and shields can still be acquired that way.
-At the moment, gear can still be found in vending machines, and in some containers.
-Weapons and shields can no longer be found in treasure chests, though.
+At the moment, weapons and shields can still be found in vending machines, but should mostly be not available otherwise.

 In the default configuration, this mod is a spiritual cousin of my own Better Loot mod.
 You'll be up against enemies using purples, gemstones,